UmbrellaCrow612/materials/data-struc/binary-tree.md

 ### Common Use Cases

+Binary

-Binary trees find applications in various domains, including:
+trees find applications in various domains, including:

 - **Binary Search Trees**: Binary search trees are commonly used for efficient searching, insertion, and deletion operations in databases and search algorithms.
 - **Expression Trees**: Binary trees can represent mathematical expressions, making them useful for evaluating expressions and generating code.
 - **File Systems**: Binary trees can be used to represent the hierarchical structure of file systems, allowing efficient file searching and manipulation.
+- **Huffman Coding**: Binary trees are used in data compression algorithms like Huffman coding to create optimal prefix codes for encoding data.
+- **Decision Trees**: Binary trees are employed in decision tree algorithms for solving classification and regression problems.
+- **Game Trees**: Binary trees can model the game flow and decision-making process in game theory and artificial intelligence.

 ### Summary